Basketball Referee

 Best Rated

-Asked by donna almost 11 years ago
+Asked by Whitey about 11 years ago

 Are there reserve refs at games/tournaments?
 What happens if one gets injured?

-Asked by Tyrone over 10 years ago
+Asked by Tyrone about 11 years ago

 In Illinois, in each championship weekend (2 for boys & 2 for girls) there are 6 officials.
 Each official works 2 games, but if one were injured they could press one from the other crew into action.
 In addition, the tournament usually attracts several high level officials as spectators so there are plenty in reserve.
 Every state does this differently.